 Interesting day trips e.g. Banks Peninsula Akaroa - 1 hours very scenic drive.
 Mt.
 Hutt Skifield within 1 1/4 hours drive.

 Christchurch City - Arts centre, Museum, Botanical gardens, Orana Park and Willowbank Wildlife Parks, Gondola, Tram, Cathedral, large shopping malls, Antarctic centre, Royal NZ Airforce Museum.

 Canterbury Agricultural Park and Westpac centre within 20 min drive. (without the hassle of driving through the centre of the city.)

 2km from Cedar Park Gardens to the Rolleston Railway Station, where you can catch the Tranz Alpine Scenic Train for a breath-taking day trip to the West Coast.
 Complimentary transport to and from the Rolleston Railway Station for guests.

-Shopping centre, Cafes and several Restaurants, 10 minutes walk from Cedar Park Gardens.
+Ever expanding shopping centres, cafe's and restaurants, 10 minutes walk from Cedar Park Gardens.

 Regular bus transport into city.

 An excellent collection of aircraft on display together with historical information and displays.
 Free admission.

 Just 75 kilometres from the city of Christchurch, New Zealand, Akaroa is a historic French and British settlement nestled in the heart of an ancient volcano.
 Explore the village with its colonial architecture, craft stores, and cafés.
 Relax in the sun at French Bay, or find a secluded beach of your own in one of the neighbouring bays.
 Go cruising on the beautiful Akaroa harbour, you can choose from a variety of cruises including sailing around the harbour.

 Scenic train that travels from Christchurch through the spectacular Southern Alps to Greymouth on the West Coast and returns each day.